 How to Prevent Knee Pain from IT Band issues

-- Utilize Physical Therapy – PT is one of the best ways to increase strength and mobility in your knees.
+- Utilize Physical Therapy – Physical Therapy is one of the best ways to increase strength and mobility in your knees.
 Our highly trained physical therapists can provide you with treatments and exercises to get you and keep you moving pain free

 - Stretch before and after exercise to warm up your muscles and the surrounding tissues – allow time to complete warm and cool down as this aids in recovery